What is scabies?

 Children with scabies may have itching all over their bodies and may be cranky or tired from lack of sleep due to itching at night.

-A person can be infected with scabies for 4 to 6 weeks before having symptoms.
-It's important that you get rechecked up to 6 weeks after you think you may have been exposed or any time symptoms occur, even if you were already screened for scabies.
+A person can be infected with scabies for four to six weeks before having symptoms.
+It's important that you get rechecked up to six weeks after you think you may have been exposed or any time symptoms occur, even if you were already screened for scabies.